scroll-tech/scroll-documentation/README.md

 ## Docs architecture

-- All docs are markdown and stored in `/src/pages`.
+- All articles are markdown and stored in `/src/content/docs/`.
 - Navigation is JSON in `/src/config/sidebar.ts`

-## Deployment

-Managed by Scroll using Netlify at https://app.netlify.com/sites/scroll-documentation/overview.

 ## Credits